Seatbelts save lives

 Pets in vehicles

-• Loose pets or other animals can be a serious distraction
+• Unrestrained pets or other animals can be a serious distraction

-• In an accident they can badly injure themselves and other people
+• In a collision they can badly injure themselves and other people

 • They should always be securely strapped in place, or in a proper cage